Lots of computers and gamers at the DreamHack digital festival.

 DICE is headquartered in Stockholm.
 Photo: Melker Dahlstrand/imagebank.sweden.se

-Candy Crush Saga was developed by Swedish company King, who launched it on App Store back in 2012.
-Copyright: King
+Candy Crush Saga was developed by Swedish company King, who launched it as an app back in 2012.
+Photo: King

 A man and woman sit in a creative offfice environment.
 There's a laptop on a table between them.
 The woman gestures something with her hands.